 Our program leaders have collective expertise in all areas of the Honors experience, from course development and advising to study abroad and experiential learning.
 An accessible, hands-on group, this enterprising team connects directly with students and faculty across campus to shape and guide our program at all levels.

-- Dr. Melissa L. Johnson, Senior Associate Director
+- Dr. Melissa L. Johnson, Interim Director

 - Regan Garner, Associate Director